UWCS/stardust/content/about/_index.md

 ### LAN - Like gaming, but bigger

 The answer to the question: what if Gaming was bigger and had a bunch more events and also ran continously for a whole weekend?
 We run these once every term, and collaborate with other societies to make sure you have a good time.
 We pull out all the stops, bringing along all our consoles and board games, and super fast internet!
-For more information, see [this page](@/about/lan/_index.md) (somewhat outdated).
+For more information, see [this page](@/about/lan/_index.md).

 ### WASD - Warwick's Awesome Speedruns & Demos